ejzimmer/blog/posts/2020/Hooks Tests Acting Up.md

 ```
 This is a utility function we use in some tests.
 It submits a form which triggers an API call.
 We could wait for the API call to return, and then wait for some change in the DOM, but often we don't really care about the returned result.
 For example, if we were testing that the form reset itself after submission - there are no DOM changes, only changes to the values of the form elements.
 In this case, we found using `act()` to be the simplest and clearest way to ensure all our async code executed correctly.

 One small word of warning though - if the warning is turning up as a result of a call to `render()` or `renderHook()`, then wrapping it in `act()` isn't going to help, as the call is already wrapped in `act()`.
 This happens to me a lot when I have a component which makes an API call as soon as it loads.
 If I call `render()` inside of `beforeEach()`, `beforeEach()` returns before the API call has returned, triggering the warning.
 This is especially frustrating because the tests all work fine when I call `render()` inside each test - the warning only appears after I refactor my code to use `beforeEach()`!
-In these cases, I usually
+In these cases, I usually use `waitForElementToBeRemoved()` inside `beforeEach()`, to wait for a spinner to disappear.

- This happens to me a lot when I put my call to `render()` in a `beforeEach()`, which is rendering a component that makes an API call as soon as it is created.
-This is especially frustrating as the warning doesn't appear when the call to `render()` is inside the test - it turns up when I refactor all my passing tests to have the common `render()` code in a `beforeEach()`!
-In these cases, you'll need to use `waitFor()` or `waitForElementToBeRemoved()` to deal with the warning.

-And finally, if you're wondering why the function is named "act",  and you've made it this far, well, I'd hate for you to leave disappointed.
+Finally, if you're wondering why the function is named "act",  and you've made it this far, well, I'd hate for you to leave disappointed.
 "Act" comes from the "prepare, act, assert" testing pattern - it's equivalent to the "when" in "given, when then", if you're more familiar with that nomenclature.

 __tl;dr__
 So, what did we learn?
 - Hooks are made of closures and rely on the component lifecycle to work correctly.
 As a result, we need to use something like `renderHook()` to test them.
 - Async code executing after a test has finished will result in a warning being thrown.
 This is a Good Thing as it helps ensure that we're testing exactly what we intend to test.
-- `await waitForNextUpdate()` will pause a test until the next event loop tick, ensuring any async callbacks have run
+- `await waitForNextUpdate()` will pause a test until the test component is re-rendered, ensuring any async callbacks have run
 - `await waitFor(...)` will wait until a specific condition has been met.
 We can wait for anything, but the most common use cases are waiting for a DOM element to appear, or waiting for a specific function (like `Axios.get`) to have been called.
 We can also `await waitForElementToBeRemoved(...)`
 - sometimes, it really is best to just do what the warning says and wrap the code in `act()`, but this isn't always going to work